 Farm Focus: Getting In The Weeds

 This last week a group of us from the farm went to see The Biggest Little Farm, a film made by and about the folks at Apricot Lane Farms.
-We share the same Agronomist, Gregg Young, who helps manage our pests and fertility needs at both farms.
+Like us they are a diversified farm and share the same Agronomist, Gregg Young, who helps manage pests and fertility needs at both farms.
 Apricot Lane is located about an hour outside LA and their practices are rooted in biodynamic farming, which strives to establish plants, animals, insects and microorganisms in a healthy ecosystem can self regulate and regenerate.
-The film shows how challenging it is to help weave this complicated interdependent web of life and highlights the many challenges Apricot Lane has faced in their first few years.
+The film beautifully shows how challenging it is to help weave this complicated interdependent web of life and highlights the many challenges Apricot Lane has faced in their first few years.

 As you know from last week’s Farm Focus most of our fruit comes from a singular flower that has a singular ovary.
 Mulberries, it turns out, are what's called a Multiple Fruit: they have many individual flowers, each with their own ovary.
-As the flowers are pollinated each ovary ripens and then they join together into one mass that makes up one large fruit like a mulberry or pineapple!
+As the flowers are pollinated each ovary ripens and then they join together into one mass that makes up one large fruit like a mulberry.
 The differences between mulberries and stone fruit don’t end at their flower type.
-We’ve also learned that they need to be pruned differently: immediately after harvest their tall vertical branches should be clipped.
+We’ve also learned that they need to be pruned differently than our stone fruit: pruning should take place immediately after harvest when their tall vertical branches should be clipped.
 This process, called “heading”, will keep them from getting too tall to harvest efficiently and encourage lateral branches, which produce the most fruit, to grow more vigorously.

 Choosing to have a diverse farm is an uphill battle because you need to know so much about so many things to help make sure they grow well.
 Diversity is also a strength, especially in a changing world, where the old patterns don’t hold true the way they used to.
-By diversifying, working with natural systems and always having a healthy appetite for learning new things we will be ready for whatever new challenges and opportunities head our way!
+By diversifying, working with natural systems and always having a healthy appetite for learning new things we will be ready for whatever new challenges and opportunities head our way.